canonical/snapd/docs/frameworks.md

 the framework author is free to iterate on the framework unencumbered.

-When searching the store, the framework name is sent to the store as part of the installed frameworks http request (e.g. if 'name: docker' then the store will see 'frameworks: docker' in the http request).
+When searching the store, the framework name is sent to the store as part of the installed frameworks http request (e.g. if 'name: foo' then the store will see 'frameworks: foo' in the http request).

 ## Usage
 ### framework yaml